 First off, let us be very clear on this.

-The actor who debuted along with Monisha Unni in Nakhakshathangal (1986) is Saleema.
+who debuted ( Thanks Gopalakrishnan for the update.
+This is historical ! ) along with Monisha Unni in Nakhakshathangal (1986) is Saleema.
 As in S-A-L-E-E-M-A or S-A-L-I-M-A, depends on how you want to look at it.
 Not Saleena nor Salina.
 The emphasis is M, and not N. Vineeth Nambiar had debuted in IV Sasi’s Idanilangal in 1985, so, this ain’t technically his debut film.
 The one that made him a household name, maybe.

 Admit it.
 As you watched Nakhakshathangal, your grudging admiration for this debutante grew by the minute.
 Saleema‘s debut role was that of Lakshmi, the beautiful, deaf and mute daughter, and the powerful end of a love triangle that drives the story.
 The most amusing and interesting part is, though she never uttered a word in the entire movie, you felt that she spoke just the right words with her eyes and her body, which can be quite a challenge, when you are facing the arclights for the first time.
 Of course, with two brilliant craftsmen at the helm, MT Vasudevan Nair and Hariharan, there was hardly an room for things going wrong, but, hey, let’s face it, debut performances usually hold the key to one’s career.
 Although a large part of the credit goes to MT’s screenplay, it wouldn’t have had as much effect had it not have been for the perfect actors who portrayed the roles, and I believe Saleema outclassed herself in her first outing itself.
 There are two scenes from the movie that always stays with me.
 One is the instance where she requests Ramu ( Vineet) to write something for her, and he writes that classic verse, “ആരെയും ഭാവഗായകനാക്കും ആത്മസൌന്ദര്യമാണ് നീ “, the way her face lights up and her reaction to the lines blows you away.
 Probably it was one of the few instances on the Malayalam screen where the girl in love so emphatically and literally ‘sealed her intention with a kiss.’
 The second is when she lets her father know of her decision on the heartbreaking turn of events through a note, and as her father ( Jagannatha Verma ) looks up to her face, the emotions that fleet across her face is beyond compare.
 Nuanced, subtle but it said everything.